Toomre stability of disk galaxies in quasi-linear MOND: Abstract

 \section{Abstract}

-We consider disk stability in the quasilinear formulation of MOND (QUMOND), the basis for some $N$-body integrators.
-We derive the generalisation of the Toomre criterion for the stability of disks to tightly wound, axisymmetric perturbations.
+We consider disk stability in the quasi-linear formulation of MOND (QUMOND), the basis for some $N$-body integrators.
+We generalize the Toomre criterion for the stability of disks to tightly wound, axisymmetric perturbations.
 We apply this to a family of thin exponential disks with different central surface densities.
-By numerically calculating their QUMOND rotation curves, we obtain the minimum radial velocity dispersion required for stability against self-gravitating collapse.
-MOND correctly predicts much higher rotation speeds in low surface brightness galaxies (LSBs) than does Newtonian dynamics without dark matter.
-Newtonian models thus require putative very massive halos, whose inert nature implies they would strongly stabilize the disk.
+By numerically calculating their QUMOND rotation curves, we obtain the minimum radial velocity dispersion required for stability against local self-gravitating collapse.